EonEmmanuel/Educa/README.md

 ### Submitting Pull Requests:

 Push your changes to your forked repository on GitHub.<br><pre>git push</pre>
-Create a pull request from your forked repository to the main branch of the original project.<br>git
+Create a pull request from your forked repository to the main branch of the original project.<br>

 ### Contribution Guidelines: